-Before the call, try to gather as much information about your financial situation and mortgage as possible.
+Before you call the bank or other financial institution that holds your mortgage, try to gather as much information about your financial situation and mortgage as possible.
 It’s important to lead the conversation knowing how much help you need and what you can afford to pay on your mortgage each month.
 This not only helps the lender assess what you qualify for, but prevents you from taking on unnecessary debt.

 The lender that closed your loan may not be the company that services it today, so check your most recent mortgage statement to get that information.
 Once you figure out who services your loan, go to the lender’s home or news release page to see whether it has made an announcement about providing disaster relief services, or call customer service.

-Homeowners affected by the storm might be eligible for some mortgage relief options.
-Here are some key ways they can get help:
+Homeowners affected by a natural disaster such as a flood, hurricane, fire or tornado might be eligible for some mortgage relief options.
+Here are some key answers to questions about how they can get help:

 Some lenders combine mortgage forbearance with reinstatement or a repayment plan to bring you current on your loan.
 Reinstatement requires a lump-sum payment by a certain date to become current.
 A repayment plan lets you make up missed payments over a fixed period by adding a portion of your past due mortgage payments to your regular monthly payment when your forbearance period ends.

 As a result, your lender may agree to a loan modification, which changes the terms of your mortgage to make repayment more affordable.
-A modification may lower your principal amount, your interest rate or add extra time to your loan term, depending on your situation.
+A modification may lower your principal amount or interest rate or add extra time to your loan term, depending on your situation.

 Most lenders make loans through Fannie Mae and Freddie Mac, which means your loan is likely eligible for relief programs offered by the government so long as you’re in a disaster area declared by the Federal Emergency Management Agency, or FEMA.